molmod/molmod/doc/tutorial/molecule.rst

 Molecule objects
 ----------------

-The ``Molecule`` class is a fundamental part of the MolMod package.
+The class :class:`molmod.molecules.Molecule` is a fundamental part of the MolMod package.
 Instances of this class hold all information to describe the geometry and the topology of a molecular structure.
 In practice the following attributes can be stored in a Molecule object:

 * ``numbers``  --  An array of atomic numbers with N elements.
 This is the only mandatory attribute.
 All other attributes are optional.